 Buy anything you see in the cafe!

-What’s the link with Industrial design ?
+What’s the link with Industrial design?

 If your service and food are good, the customer will associate a positive experience with the products.
-Science shows that human act by emotion, not much from tangible reason.
-This is how creating such customer experience will activate the emotional memory and hopefully buy your products and use them happily! 🙂
+Science shows that humans act by emotion, not much from tangible reason.
+This is how creating such a customer experience will activate the emotional memory and hopefully buy your products and use them happily! 🙂

 TIP: A designer is not about creating functions or make things beautiful.
 It’s about creating life experience.

-“Everything” you see is for sell.
+“Everything” you see is for sale.

 Tomorrow I will share with you what I learned about wood from my meetings with the carpenters of Bang Sue.

-If you want more of articles where I share with you my personal and daily thoughts and observation.
+If you want more articles where I share with you my personal and daily thoughts and observation.
 Let me know by email or leave me a message in the comments!

 See you!